learn-co-curriculum/ruby-project-mode-guideline/README.md

 1. Iterate!
 Stay fast and small.
 Build things in small parts.
 You should be able to launch a new feature every day because you build in the smallest possible unit and are constantly driving toward deploying a new piece of code.
 Don't pile up requirements, look for shortcuts, look for ways of having a 'good enough' version of the feature and not all the bells and whistles.
 2. Make videos.
 Every day you should make a 1 minute video that demonstrates a feature you built today.
-The point of making the videos is to keep you focused on delivering features, and prevent you from wasting time in the wrong areas.
+The point of making the videos is to keep you focused on delivering features, and prevent you from wasting time in thewrong areas.
 3. Don't get bogged down by complexity.
 Focus on the the smallest unit of work, and build up from there.
 Don't spend time planning every detail of your project.
 Get an idea of what you want to build and start.
 You shouldn't find yourself designing a schema with a dozen tables.
 You also shouldn't find yourself mocking up all the pages of the app before you've written a line of code.
 4. Deploy!
 You should deploy something on the first day, and every day after that.
 5. Do not design, only use features that [Bootstrap](http://getbootstrap.com/) provides.
 Do not do custom styling, Flatiron will buy you a [Wrap Bootstrap Theme](https://wrapbootstrap.com/).

 ##### Frameworks and Huge gems

 Don't use JS frameworks like:

 * Backbone
 * Angular
 * Ember

 Or big gems like:

 * ActiveAdmin
 * RefineryCMS

 **TL;DR**

 * Iterate!
 * Launch a new feature every day
 * Make it good enough, not perfect